ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 ## Key Management
-The config server is enabled to encrypt with a symmetric or an asymmetric master key.
+The config server supports encryption and decryption with a symmetric key or an asymmetric key-pair.
 The choice of which key you will need is within your security terms.
 The symmetric key is the easiest way to set up but less secure than the asymmetric one.
 To set up a symmetric key, you just assign a string to the key holder.
 `encrypt.key=<key>`

-I can only recommend using the RSA key-pair.
-To configure thes asymmetric keys, we will need a keystore created by the keytool utility from the JDK.
+To configure these asymmetric keys, we will need a keystore created by the keytool utility from the JDK.
 The public key will encrypt and the private key will decrypt your data.

 To create a keystore you can do something like this in your commandline: